Elliot S. Maggin: DC Comics

 Maggin started working as a professional writer in his teens, selling historical stories about the Boer War to a boys' magazine.
-He attended Brandeis University, where he wrote a term paper titled "What Can One Man Do?" for a class during his junior year.
-When it received a grade of B+, Maggin disagreed with the assessment, remade it as a comic book script, and sent his script to DC Comics.
+He attended Brandeis University, where he wrote a comic book script titled "What Can One Man Do?" as a term paper for a class during his junior year.
+When it received a grade of B+, Maggin disagreed with the assessment and sent the script to DC Comics.
 It was passed around the DC offices, and Neal Adams chose to draw the script.
 The story was published in Green Lantern #87 (Dec.
 1971-Jan.
 1972).
 Green Lantern editor Julius Schwartz commented that "I’ve been a comix editor for over 27 years and never... have I ever come across a ‘first-time’ script... that can come within a light-year of equaling ‘What Can One Man Do?’ in professional slickness and comix know-how. ...
 Indeed, to equalize this thrilling experience, I must go back three decades when, as a literary agent, I sold the very first story of a young Ray Bradbury!"
 Though the initial grade was not amended, Maggin became a writer for DC.

 During Maggin's time at Brandeis, he befriended the university's vice-president, meeting his family.
 During one of the meetings, the vice-president's stepson (and future comic book writer) Jeph Loeb suggested a story that would eventually be called "Must There Be a Superman?".
 Maggin used the idea, which became his initial foray into the Superman franchise, and it was published in Superman #247 (Jan.
 1972).
 He wrote Green Arrow stories as well, where his sense of humor was allowed far more freedom in the loose dialogue of the main character.